We attack your organisation, while you try to defend & mitigate.

 Highly sophisticated and custom attacks that are nearly impossible to defend against.

 Winning the Red Teaming exercise is not our goal.
 We want to provide you with as many actionable insights as possible.
 Immediately after starting the attack, we keep you up to date and support you in your decision-making process.

 The best lessons are learned when you operate just outside your comfort zone.
 Once we notice that you can successfully prevent, detect and respond to basic attacks, we slowly ramp up our sophistication level and stretch you to your limits.

-By combining UKC metrics with Mitre ATT&CK framework, we can generate a powerful number-driven overview of your organisation has performed during the Red Teaming exercise.
+By combining UKC metrics with the Mitre ATT&CK framework, we can generate a powerful number-driven overview of how your organisation has performed during the Red Teaming exercise.